prosperllc/Prosper-Android-SDK/README.md

 ## Before you get started...
-There's just a couple of things you need to do before you can go live with the Prosper Borrower SDK.
+There are just a couple of things you need to do before you can go live with the Prosper Borrower SDK.
 It's not much, but it'll make your experience easier.

 1. Get client keys from Prosper.
   Just contact us at mobileSDK@prosper.com and request keys for testing the SDK with your app.

   We'll reply shortly with the following keys, that you'll need when integrating and testing the SDK with your app.
 The keys work on both the Android and iOS versions of the Prosper Borrower SDK.
    *	Client_Id
    *  Client_Secret
    *  Ref_AC
    *  Ref_MC

   The first two keys are tied to your app when making API calls.
 They are used to authenticate your app.
 The last two keys associate your app as the referring partner when we generate a Prosper loan listing.
 Without these keys, you won't get very far.
-We'll tell you where to set them a little later in this guide.
+We'll show you where to set them a little later in this guide.

 2. Follow the instructions for installing and integrating the SDK in this guide.

 3. Test your integration on the Prosper Sandbox environment.

   The keys you received in step 1 above work on the Prosper Sandbox environment.
-All of your initial testing will happen on our Sandbox environment, which is a mirror of our Production environment.
+All of your initial testing will happen on our Sandbox environment, which is a mirror of our Production environement.

   When everything is working well end to end, drop us another email with a request for Production keys to go live!
 This new set of keys are configured to work on the Prosper Production environment.
 Again, these keys will work for both the Android and iOS versions of the Prosper Borrower SDK.